 Sherine Elwattar comes from Cairo, Egypt.
 She studied Civil Engineering, with a specialization in Water and Environmental Engineering at Cairo University and then worked for 2.5 years before coming to IHE Delft.

 Some years ago, she applied for Master programmes with available scholarships.
 IHE Delft was one of the partners in the Erasmus programme she applied to, but she was rejected a couple of times.
 This year, she did not plan to apply, as she was working and did not think of doing an MSc, but she was feeling somewhat demotivated.
 She saw a social media post from IHE Delft on Facebook about the MENA Scholarships, so she applied, and won a scholarship!
-“It felt like it was the perfect time, coming at a time when my career was a bit stagnant and I needed to take a step forward.
+“It felt like it was the perfect time, coming at a time when I needed to take a step forward.
 IHE Delft is very well known among our professors’ community (many being alumni from IHE Delft) at Cairo University.
 They usually talk about IHE Delft as the place to be if you want to pursue a Master’s in Water Engineering.
 So I am very proud of doing a Master’s in Water Management & Governance.’’

 Where did her passion for water come from?